• Skip to primary navigation

 • 1½ lb chicken thigh (cut into bite size pieces)

-• 4 tbsp Thai Green Curry Paste (adjust the amount according to your taste)
+• 4 tablespoon Thai Green Curry Paste (adjust the amount according to your taste)

 • 13 oz Coconut milk (I used low fat but you can use full fat too)